 Identifying your target market is important because these are the customers to whom you will tailor your marketing strategies.

-Do you want to target restaurants, cafes, or even sell directly to the public?
+Do you want to target restaurants and cafes or even sell directly to the public?
 Will you target high-end retailers, or do you want to make your coffee more affordable?
 These are some of the questions you can ask yourself while identifying your target market.

-By having an idea of who your customers will be, you can create a brand and marketing plan that will resonate with them.
+Knowing who your customers will be allows you to create a brand and marketing plan that will resonate with them.

 When choosing a commercial space, you may want to follow these rules of thumb: